tensorflow/tensorflow/tensorflow/lite/g3doc/convert/operation_fusion.md

 Converting composite operations from TensorFlow to fused operations in TensorFlow Lite is a hard problem.
 This is because:

-1. Composite operations are represented in the TensorFlow graph as an unstructured set of primitive operations.
+1. Composite operations are represented in the TensorFlow graph as a set of primitive operations without a well defined boundary.
 It can be very challenging to identify (e.g. via pattern matching) the sub-graph corresponding to such a composite operation.

 1. There may be more than one TensorFlow implementation targeting a fused TensorFlow Lite operation.
 For example, there are many LSTM implementations